preclinical-imaging/pixi-plugin/docs/source/administration.rst

 The administrator can enter a known list of suppliers in this preference setting.
 XNAT will provide these as menu items at the point of data entry to support consistent terminology.
 As with species, a user will be able to enter a different value, but that value will not be automatically added to this list.

+*Animal Endpoints:*
+Data entry forms include animal endpoint selections.
+The PIXI plugin supports an ontology of defined terms for endpoints that will appear in menu items for user selection.
+The administrator can create, update and delete terms through this setting.
+Users will be able to user other terms for endpoints when entering data, but these terms are not automatically added to the ontology.

 -----------------------------
 PDX and Cell Line Preferences